Listen to it! Watch it! Enjoy the modernism of Maekawa architecture at the prefectural concert hall

 Guidance of Kunio Maekawa, prefectural music hall!
 60-minute full-course architectural tourKanagawa Prefectural Music Hall, which is highly regarded as a masterpiece of postwar modernist architecture designed by ･･･Kanagawa Prefectural Music Hall2019.09.13

-Biondi and Europa Galante will reopen the legend at the concert hall!World premiere of Handel's opera “Silla” stage version by Biondi and Europa Galante.
-"Hen" written at the ･･･Kanagawa Prefectural Music Hall2019.09.13
+Biondi and Europa Galante will reopen the legend at the concert hall!The world premiere of Handel's opera “Silla” stage version by Biondi and Europa Galante.
+"Hen" written at ･･･Kanagawa Prefectural Music Hall2019.09.13

 Japan premiere !!
 Nobel Prize writer Yasunari Kawabata x Academy Award composer Desplat!(TOP image) Alexandre Desplat / Solley © Aurélie Lamachère Filmmaker Maestro Desplat is based in LuxembourgKanagawa Prefectural Music Hall2019.09.13